 If you don’t have the option of using fresh shrimp, you can use frozen.
 Just allow the shrimp to thaw by placing them in a colander with cold water running over them.
 Then drain well.

-I like to make the roux with butter because of the richness that it adds.
+I like to make the roux with butter because of the richness it adds.
 However, you can easily substitute oil for the butter.
-Often butter is used in both Cajun and Creole recipes.
+Butter is often used in both Cajun and Creole recipes.

-While roux is easy to make, it can burn very quickly.
-To minimize the roux from becoming too dark, stir the butter and flour constantly.
+While the roux is easy to make, it can burn very quickly.
+To prevent it from becoming too dark, stir the butter and flour constantly.
 Also, be ready to add the onions, bell pepper, celery, and garlic as soon as the desired color is achieved.
-This will stop the roux from becoming any darker.
+This will prevent the roux from becoming any darker.

-You can freeze the Shrimp Étouffée once it has come to room temperature.
-Store it in an air-tight, freezer safe container for 1 to 2 months.
+Once the Shrimp Étouffée has come to room temperature, you can freeze it.
+Store it in an airtight, freezer-safe container for 1 to 2 months.
 Slowly reheat it on the stove until heated through.

 Other Classic New Orleans Dishes